ojnim/cs506-final-project/README.md

 2. Brain Region Analysis

 Functional or anatomical brain regions can be compared to the X,Y,Z coordinates of overlapped voxels.
-The possible questions can be "Are overlaps located in a specific brain region (e.g., frontal lobe)?"